コンテンツにスキップ

 Christopher Satoshi Gibson (cello)

-While studying at Yale, she passed an audition with cellist Aldo Parisot and studied cello under Ole Akahoshi, who was Pierre Fournier's youngest student and Janos Starker's assistant for many years, at the Yale School of Music.
-She also studied chamber music under Wendy Sharp at the same school.
-In 2009, she won a prize at the Yale School of Music FOM competition.
-In the winter of 2012, when she won a prize at the International Association of Performers' Newcomers Audition, she received praise from violinist Shigemichi Kawabata, one of the judges, for her "performance that allows you to enter the world of the music."
+While studying at Yale, he passed an audition with cellist Aldo Parisot and studied cello with Ole Akahoshi of the Yale School of Music, who was Pierre Fournier's youngest student and also served as Janos Starker's assistant for many years.
+He also studied chamber music with Wendy Sharp, also of the Yale School of Music.
+In 2009, he won a prize at the Yale School of Music's FOM Competition.
+In the winter of 2012, he won a prize at the International Association of Musicians' Newcomer Audition, and received praise from violinist Shigemichi Kawabata, one of the judges, for his "performance that allows you to immerse yourself in the world of the music."

 Kongo Toku (saxophone)

-He started playing the saxophone at the age of 12, and studied under Hisatoshi Muta (President of the Japan Band Directors Association, former head of the Tokyo Metropolitan Police Department Band) and Makoto Suda (Professor at Musashino Academia Musicae).
-He joined Yanagisawa Wind Instruments Co., Ltd., one of the three largest saxophone manufacturers in the world.
+He started playing the saxophone at the age of 12, studying under Hisatoshi Muta (President of the Japan Wind Band Directors Association, former head of the Tokyo Metropolitan Police Department Band) and Makoto Suda (Professor at Musashino Academia Musicae).
+He joined Yanagisawa Wind Instruments Co., Ltd., one of the world's three largest saxophone manufacturers.

-After working in instrument manufacturing, research, instruction and management, he went independent.
-In 1995, he established Congo Saxophone Studio and began offering saxophone repair, lessons and performance services.
-In 1997, his CD /OUR TRIBAL MUSIC won him the Jazz Life magazine Best New Artist Award.
-He was appointed by the Yokohama City Board of Education to teach at Yokohama Minato Commercial High School for four years.
-In addition to concerts and recordings at the Yokohama Museum of Art Hall, Minato Mirai Hall, Kanagawa Prefectural Music Hall, Sankeien Garden, Yamate Seiyokan, and other venues, he also actively volunteers at Yokohama City University Hospital, as well as facilities for the disabled and welfare facilities in Tokyo, Kanagawa, Kyushu and Hokuriku.
+After working in instrument manufacturing, research, instruction, and management positions, he went independent.
+In 1995, he founded Congo Saxophone Studio, offering saxophone repair, lessons, and performance services.
+In 1997, he won the Jazz Life magazine Best New Artist Award for his CD /OUR TRIBAL MUSIC.
+He was appointed by the Yokohama City Board of Education and served as a lecturer at Yokohama Minato Commercial High School for four years.
+In addition to concerts and recordings at Yokohama Museum of Art Hall, Minato Mirai Hall, Kanagawa Prefectural Music Hall, Sankeien Garden, Yamate Seiyokan, and other venues, he also actively volunteers at Yokohama City University Hospital, as well as facilities for the disabled and welfare facilities in Tokyo, Kanagawa, Kyushu, and Hokuriku.

-He has performed with top Japanese musicians, musicians from the UK, Italy, Switzerland and France, calligrapher Suisen Nakatani, dancer Kazuo Ohno, actor Stiart Burnham Atkin, reciter Akira Kodama, Important Intangible Cultural Property Holder Bokusei Mochizuki, and many others, often across genres.
-He also teaches a citizen saxophone ensemble that plays mainly Bach chorales.
+He has collaborated with top Japanese musicians, visiting musicians from the UK, Italy, Switzerland, and France, as well as calligrapher Suisen Nakatani, dancer Kazuo Ohno, actor Sciart Burnham Atkin, reciter Akira Kodama, and Important Intangible Cultural Property Holder Bokusei Mochizuki, among others.
+He has also collaborated with many artists across genres.
+He also leads a citizen saxophone ensemble that performs mainly Bach chorales.

 Several CDs and DVDs have been released so far.